 My 86-year-old father has arthritis in his back so badly that he cannot stand up straight.
 When I visited him this past weekend his back was more bent over than ever.
 And it had only been three weeks since my last visit.

-The significance of the issues with my father’s back first came to my radar when my now husband, Dean and I took my father and mother to a rustic Northern California coastal resort to celebrate his 80th birthday, over 6 years ago.
+The significance of the issues with my father’s back first came to my radar when my now husband, Dean and I took my father and mother to a rustic Northern California coastal resort to celebrate his 80th birthday.
 It was mid-January, and we were blessed to have seaside temperatures in the sunny 70s, when a bank of fog and wind would typically cool the weather into the 50s.
 I felt that our time together had been given a gift.

 Recognizing the Pain